 South Middleton Township Recycling Program

-Since April 1, 1993, all residents and businesses of South Middleton Township have been required to separate certain materials to be recycled; for more information view the Recycling Guidelines (PDF).
+Since April 1, 1993, all residents and businesses of South Middleton Township have been required to separate certain materials to be recycled; for more information view the Recycling Guidelines (PDF) and the How to Prepare Your Recyclables directions.

 Recycle Right, Recycle Clean!